 My research group uses ultrafast spectroscopy techniques to investigate the physics of novel materials on short time scales of around one picosecond.
 We also develop sources and detectors of terahertz radiation.
 I am part of the Ultrafast & Terahertz Photonics group in the Physics Department.
 Please see a list of our recent publications for more details on my research.
-I also jointly lead the Warwick Centre for Ultrafast Spectroscopy, which is a joint venture between the Departments of Physics and Chemistry headed by myself and Prof. Stavros.
+I also direct the Warwick Centre for Ultrafast Spectroscopy, a facility for UV, visible, IR and THz ultrafast spectroscopy, and which is one of the university's Research Technology Platforms.

-Funded PhD studentships: Please contact me if you are interested in a PhD in this area.
+Funded PhD studentships: Please contact me if you are interested in a PhD in these areas.

 Semiconductors & nanomaterials

 Teaching and Administration

 A bit about me, in reverse chronological order!
 I am an Associate Professor (Reader) in the Department of Physics at Warwick, where I have been based since 2013.
 I have acted as Postgraduate Admissions Tutor (2016-2019) and Director of Graduate Studies (2019-2022) for the Department.
 From 2009 to 2014 I was an EPSRC Career Acceleration Fellow, held first at the University of Oxford, then Warwick.
 Before that I completed a postdoc at ETH Zurich with Prof. Jérôme Faist, and my PhD at Oxford with Dr. Michael Johnston.
 For my undergraduate degree I studied Natural Sciences at Cambridge.